Skip to main content

 When multiple drivers are selected, the information panel appears blank.
 This is intentional and does not indicate missing data.
 Because drivers may have different payout configurations, the system cannot display a single value.

 Any payout value you enter will override the existing configuration for all selected drivers.
-Settings that are not configured will remain unchanged.

 Additional Notes

-The currency displayed in the payout configuration window is always based on the default currency you set in your account’s Preferences.
+• The currency displayed in the payout configuration window is always based on the default currency you set in your account’s Preferences.

-The payout information you set for your drivers can be updated at any time when needed by accessing the same Set Payout window you originally used.
+• The payout information you set for your drivers can be updated at any time when needed by accessing the same Set Payout window you originally used.

-The input shown on the Pending page inside the Agent Billing category of the Accounting module is based on the driver’s payout configuration you set here.
+• The input shown on the Pending page inside the Agent Billing category of the Accounting module is based on the driver’s payout configuration you set here.

 Related Articles